Basic Database Access¶

 or call settings.configure() before accessing settings.

-The name of your table will depend on the source you're trying to access.
-To see the available sources (Materials Project, OQMD, Jarvis, COD), you can explore the contents the database/third_parties module.
+The name of your table depends on the source you're accessing.
+To see the available sources (Materials Project, OQMD, Jarvis, COD), explore the contents of the database/third_parties module.

 from simmate.database.third_parties import MatprojStructure

-Alternatively, if you intend to access data from a specific workflow, there are two methods to access the table. in addition to loading from the workflow_results
+If you're accessing data from a specific workflow, you can access the table in two ways.
+Besides loading from the workflow_results

 module, most workflows have a database_table

-attribute that let you access the table as well:
+attribute that allows you to access the table:

 ########## METHOD 1 ########